Acting AG Platkin Announces Indictment of Eight Individuals Charged with Conspiracy to Resell Stolen Vehicles in Operation of Paterson “Chop Shop”

 The defendants are charged with conspiring in criminal activities tied to the chop shop from January 5, 2020 through June 5, 2020.

-The alleged operators of the chop shop – Eugene Coleman, Kasaun Coleman, and Gray – are also charged with second-degree operation of a facility for the sale of stolen automobile parts.
+The alleged operators of the chop shop – Eugene Coleman, Kasaun Coleman, and – are also charged with second-degree operation of a facility for the sale of stolen automobile parts.
 Police executing a search warrant at the facility, located at 358 Hamilton Avenue in Paterson, recovered numerous stolen ATVs and a stolen motorcycle.

 During the course of the investigation, State Police detectives determined that Eugeonce Coleman was operating a red Dodge Caravan with an altered vehicle identification number (VIN) that had been reported stolen in Paterson in 2019.
 Working jointly with the MVC, detectives identified four other motor vehicles in possession of the defendants that been registered using the title papers and VINs of older and/or badly damaged vehicles of similar makes, models, and years – an illegal practice known as “re-vinning.”